In hard times, "I buy gold" is Italy's boom business

 In a country suffering from economic crisis, buying gold off desperate people has become one of the few boom industries.

-City centres are being transformed as traditional shops go out of business, their signs replaced by ones that announce "Compro Oro", or "I Buy Gold".
+City centers are being transformed as traditional shops go out of business, their signs replaced by ones that announce "Compro Oro", or "I Buy Gold".

 The Eurispes thinktank estimates the number of "Compro Oro" shops has quadrupled in the last two years.
 The growth of the industry is "a very good indicator of the level of hardship in the country," said Gian Maria Fara, the think tank's president.